nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 ## Prepare the Sequences

-A Nextstrain site with VCF file input starts with:
+A Nextstrain build with VCF file input starts with:
 * A VCF file containing all the sequences you want to include (variable sites only)
 * A Fasta file of the reference sequence to which your VCF was mapped
 * A tab-delimited metadata file _we need better info about what format this should be..._